 Many animals have a transparent nictating membrane, but in dogs, it is pink.

-The severe cherry eye requires surgical intervention where the veterinarian attaches the gland in place with stitches.
+The severe cherry eye requires surgical intervention, where the veterinarian attaches the gland with stitches.

-Entropion is like trichiasis in how it irritates the eye, but it results from the eyelid turning inward, where trichiasis does not affect the eyelid position.
+Entropion is like trichiasis in that it irritates the eye but results from the eyelid turning inward, whereas trichiasis does not affect the eyelid position.